SaraniyaaSankar/M1_Calculator/MiniProject_C/6_ImagesAndVideos/README.md

 # Images
-Flow chart, Behavioural disgram, Structural diagram, Test plan and Output for Calculator project is in the form of image files.
+Behavioural disgram, Structural diagram, and Output for Calculator project is in the form of image files.